In this tutorial, we will create a full-fledged registration experience, capable of...

 - Check the box next to it to designate the item as a guest trigger

 QUICK TIP: See the "Quantity Chosen" text?
-That indicates exactly what we setup.... the number of extra Associate slots someone is awarded is dictated by the quantity of that item selected using the dropdown
+That explains the fact that the number of extra Associate slots someone is awarded is determined by the quantity of that item selected using the dropdown.

-Ok - now we have a trigger.
-To the far right of the trigger, you'll notice your 3 custom profiles stacked right on top of each other, with a checkbox for each.
-(NOTE: if you do not see this, then you need to make sure you have allocated registration items to each of your custom profiles properly, as well as ACTIVATED all of your profiles before completing Guest Setup.
-Please go back to the REQUIRED CHALLENGE just after the T-SHIRT ITEM section to complete this step, then return!)
+NOTE: if you do not see this, then you need to make sure you have allocated registration items to each of your custom profiles properly, as well as ACTIVATED all of your profiles before completing Guest Setup.
+Please go back to the REQUIRED CHALLENGE just after the T-SHIRT ITEM section to complete this step.
+See below for this step.

 - You can leave them all un-checked so the guest registrant has the option of any available profile